If you want to lead a nonprofit, run for public office, or head a government agency, Fels can give you the tools to achieve your goals.

 The Electives (4 courses)

-Students can use their four electives to specialize in public finance, politics, nonprofit administration, or economic development and growth and complete the requirements for a Fels Certificate in one of these areas or can take an array of classes covering different topics.
+Students can use their four electives to specialize in public finance, politics, nonprofit administration, or economic development and growth.
 Students may also take advantage of courses offered at other Penn programs, such as public finance courses at Wharton, social welfare courses at the School of Social Policy and Practice, education policy courses at the Graduate School of Education, or any other relevant courses offered in one of Penn's twelve graduate schools.
 In some cases, students may be able to import graduate level courses taken during previous graduate study.

 Full-time students are admitted into a cohort of 30-35 individuals with diverse interests and experiences.
 The intimate size of the cohort quickly fosters a sense of community between classmates and allows students maximum access to Fels staff and faculty members.
 The full-time track can be completed in four semesters.
 Students focus on completing the core requirements in year 1 in preparation for electives in year 2, with the summer free to pursue full-time internships, travel, or other opportunities.
 Many complete internships during the academic year and get involved with civic, social, or service projects at Penn or in the Philadelphia community.